 Tapeworms are flat, tape-like worms that attach to the wall of the gut.
 Your cat may become infected with tapeworm if they were to ingest something that was a host for the tapeworm eggs, such as a flea or rodent.
 As fleas can transmit tapeworm, if your cat shows signs of having fleas, then there is a good chance they have tapeworm too.

 Roundworms live in the intestine of your cat and are more resembling of an earthworm.
 Like tapeworms, their eggs are passed in the faeces and although not infectious straight away after being passed, they will be after only a couple of days and remain infectious for years!
 It is also common for roundworms to be passed on from a mother to her kittens through the milk.
+Although not fatal, the presence of worms in cats can lead to symptoms such as weight loss, irritation and diarrhoea.

 Your family can accidentally ingest worm eggs that have been passed through your pet’s faeces.
 The eggs can then hatch in your intestinal tract, and the worms can travel to various tissues in the body, including the eyes and brain, potentially causing serious infections.

 Worms are a year-round threat and the only way to keep your pet and family safe is through proactive actions to get the best products.
-Lungworm, which is passed on by slugs and snails, is potentially fatal and many over the counter products do not tackle this worrying parasite.
+Lungworm, which is passed on by slugs and snails, is potentially fatal and many over-the-counter products do not tackle this worrying parasite.

 For most cats, it is recommended to take year-round worm prevention.
 We can advise you on the best product based on the type of worm found and your cat's lifestyle.

-Please be aware that many products available elsewhere other than sold at Leadon Vale Veterinary Centre may be ineffective at treating all the species of worms and fleas your cat could get.
+Please be aware that many products available elsewhere other than those sold at Leadon Vale Veterinary Centre may be ineffective at treating all the species of worms and fleas your cat could get.
 Tablets, liquids, granules and spot-ons are some of the ranges of worming treatments available.

 Parasite prevention for indoor cats: Do they need flea and worm treatment?